 Alternatively, you must return the deposit (minus any allowable deductions) back to your tenants.

-Disclaimer: This blog isn’t a substitute for expert legal advice and services.
-Also, laws may change and this post may not be updated at the time you read it.
+Disclaimer: This property management blog isn’t a substitute for expert legal advice and services from a qualified attorney.
+Laws may change and this post may not be updated at the time you read it.

 If you need help with any aspect of property management, please do get in touch with us.